sdarwin/Ansible-Bootstrap/README.md

 Many Galaxy roles include a lot of functionality in their bootstrap code, and while that is certainly very important, it might be referred to as the "standard server" role, rather than bootstrap.
 This is a tiny playbook just to get ssh working for the ansible user.

+If you already have a default administrative account on all the servers such as ec2-user, ubuntu, or centos then you may utilize that account as the ansible user without modification.
+Therefore, this role is not required.
+The original strategy here was to create a dedicated user account called "ansible", which was distinct from the "ubuntu" user, for example, and the "ansible" user would the one running playbooks on all client machines.

 Instructions
 ----------------